 The Quick Guide to Tropical Aquarium Fish

-Starting an aquarium can be pretty taxing, especially if you don’t know what fish to put in.
+Starting an aqua one fish tank can be pretty taxing, especially if you don't know what fish to put in.
 Some fish are a lot harder to take care of than others, so this is an important choice.

 The ideal fish is easy to feed and easy for other fish to get along with.
 It also adapts fairly well to a range of environments.

 Some of the best fish that meet these conditions are bettas, kuhli loaches, danios, tetras, sword tails, guppies, platies, white cloud mountain minnows, various types of catfish and goldfish.